CosmosDB/labs/java/labs/09-troubleshooting-performance.md

 ### Measuring RU Charge

-1. Locate the *using* block within the **Main** method and delete the code added for the previous section so it again looks like this:
+1. Locate the *using* block within the ```main``` method and delete the code added for the previous section so it again looks like this:

     ```java
     public static async Task Main(string[] args)